ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-4-1.md

-# Using Project Management Software for Performance Measurement

 Project management software is a valuable tool for monitoring and tracking project progress and can be used for performance measurement.
 In this chapter, we will explore how project management software can be used for performance measurement.